 With the right treatment for acne reduction, however, you can effectively target both the cause and visible symptoms of acne-related skin conditions like the above.
 Devices using IPL, or intense pulsed light, can be used for acne reduction.

 Venus Concept's Venus Versa™ acne treatments use dual lights that work to heal existing acne-related inflammation, while also destroying acne-causing bacteria to minimize future breakouts.
 Sometimes referred to as IPL photofacial for acne, IPL for acne produces noticeably smoother, healthier-looking skin that you'll be happy to show off.
-Learn more about IPL for facial acne with our FAQ.
+Learn more about IPL aesthetic acne treatment with our FAQ.

 Have you heard of using an IPL Photofacial for acne?
 Venus Versa, Venus Concept's acne reduction device, is powered by Intense Pulsed Light (IPL) technology to safely and effectively reduce acne and inflammation.

-Everything you need to know about acne reduction treatments.
+Everything you need to know about AC Dual acne treatments.